Witzekritz/DS3Deathcounter/README.md

 1. Add a new Browser source to your scene
 2. Set the URL to http://localhost:8080
-3. Set width and height as needed (recommended minimum: 300x100)
+3. Set width and height as needed (recommended: 300x100)
-4. Check "Refresh browser when scene becomes active"
-5. Optionally enable "Shutdown source when not visible" to save resources

 ## License